soloshowdown/AutoDrop_v1/README.md

 _Automatically turn meeting discussions into actionable tasks on a Kanban board._

 ## 📌 Project Overview
-Meet2Kanban is a major project aimed at simplifying task management from meetings.
+AutoDrop is a major project aimed at simplifying task management from meetings.
 The platform will:
 - Capture **live or recorded meeting audio/video**.
 - Generate a **transcript** using speech-to-text (Whisper).